 (g) Prior to taking action against any licensee for providing care not in accordance with the standards of care for the procedures or treatments administered, the Board shall whenever practical consult with a licensee who routinely utilizes or is familiar with the same modalities and who has an understanding of the standards of practice for the modality administered.
 Information obtained as result of the consultation shall be available to the licensee at the informal nonpublic precharge conference.

 (h) No investigation of a licensee shall be initiated upon the direction of a single member of the Board without another Board member concurring.
 A Board member shall not serve as an expert in determining the basis for the initiation of an investigation.

-(k) Unless the conditions specified in G.S.
-150B-3(c) exist, the Board shall not seek to require of a licensee the taking of any action adversely impacting the licensee's medical practice or license without first giving notice of the proposed action, the basis for the proposed action, and information required under subsection (i) of this section.
+(k) When the Board has made a determination that the public health, safety, or welfare requires emergency action, the Board may seek to require of a licensee the taking of any action adversely impacting the licensee's medical practice or license without first giving notice of the proposed action, the basis for the proposed action, and information required under subsection (i) of this section.